-The results of our auditing procedures disclosed instances of noncompliance or other matters, which are required to be reported in accordance with the State Compliance Audit Guide and which are described in the accompanying Schedule of Findings and Responses as items 2020-1, 2020-2, and 2020-3.
-Our opinion on compliance is not modified with respect to these matters.
+The results of our auditing procedures disclosed an instance of noncompliance or other matter, which is required to be reported in accordance with the Utah State Compliance Audit Guide and which is described in the accompanying Schedule of Findings and Responses as items UT2021-1.
+Our opinion on compliance is not modified with respect to this matter.

-The City's responses to the noncompliance findings identified in our audit are described in the accompanying Schedule of Findings and Responses.
-The City's responses were not subjected to the auditing procedures applied in the audit of compliance and, accordingly, we express no opinion on the responses.
+The City's response to the noncompliance finding identified in our audit is described in the accompanying Schedule of Findings and Responses.
+The City's response was not subjected to the auditing procedures applied in the audit of compliance and, accordingly, we express no opinion on the response.

-Report On Internal Control over Compliance
+Report on Internal Control Over Compliance